mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 ```

 This will create a new stream of all users that are not deleted.
 Note
-that `Bacon.never()` is simply an EventStream that immediately ends.
+that `Bacon.never()` is simply an EventStream that immediately ends,
+and in this setting it will cause an empty value (a non-emitted one).

 ---